vrk/pouch.studio/info.md

 ---
 <div class="spacey">

-Here are some areas that are top of mind for me these days:
+Here are my areas of interest these days:

 ### 🔨 Paper as tool